SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 She lifted the lid and her suspicions were confirmed, they had made her a dress.

 Rarity picked the dress up in her magic and inspected it.
-“This is amazing, it matches your dress so well!”
+"This is amazing, it matches your dress so well!"

-“Rainbow Dash helped too,” Pinkie clarified, not actually clarifying anything.
+"Rainbow Dash helped too," Pinkie clarified, not actually clarifying anything.

-“Thank you so much, I'm going to put it on right now,” Rarity said before she went behind her privacy wall and put the dress on.
+"Thank you so much, I'm going to put it on right now," Rarity said before she went behind her privacy wall and put the dress on.

-“You're welcome,” Pinkie called out to her.
+"You're welcome," Pinkie called out to her.

 Rarity trotted back to Pinkie after she had put the dress on.

-“You look so pretty!”
+"You look so pretty!"
 Pinkie exclaimed.

-Rarity blushed and said, “You too, darling.”
+Rarity blushed and said, "You too, darling."

-Pinkie blushed in turn and asked, “You ready to date?”
+Pinkie blushed in turn and asked, "You ready to date?"

 Rarity giggled.
-“Yes.”
+"Yes."

 Pinkie led Rarity outside, after which a royal chariot pulled by two royal guards stopped in front of the shop.

-Rarity's mouth hung open for a second before she asked, “Is this for us?”
+Rarity's mouth hung open for a second before she asked, "Is this for us?"

-“Yes,” Pinkie answered before she gestured for Rarity to enter first.
+"Yes," Pinkie answered before she gestured for Rarity to enter first.

 Rarity smiled as she got in the chariot.